Mom

 *Sundowners are cocktails served while watching the sun go down

-As you can tell by our “busy” schedule, every day we went on 2 game drives with our guides Sam and Colbert (pictured).
-These two men were very knowledgeable and were able to tell us anything we wanted to know about the area and the animals.
+nything we wanted to know about the area and the animals.
 Colbert’s favorite phrase was that he was “going to make a plan” to make sure we saw all of the Big 5 and more.
 Colbert didn’t disappoint us in the least…we saw many, many impalas and elephants (pictured).
 We also saw leopards, lions, hippo (which my mom still called water buffalo), rhino, buffalo, birds, hyenas, mongoose, kudu, tortoises, zebras, hares, giraffes, a spitting cobra and a black mamba.
-My favorite animals were the leopards (pictured) and giraffes because they both have such wonderful fur patterns and I’ve never seen either one of them before.
+My favorite animals were

-Our cabin (pictured) was fabulous (I don’t even think I should call it a cabin because it was so amazing, but for lack of better words I will).
+for lack of better words I will).
 There were two beds complete with mosquito nets, two benches, a wardrobe, a full length mirror, a tea and coffee service set, a lounge area, fully stocked bar, patio area with chairs and hammock, shower, tub, and so much more.
 Every evening when we were on game drive, someone would come into the room and light candles and draw a nice, warm bubble bath.
 While we were enjoying the most wonderful food I’ve ever had at supper, they would come back and fix our mosquito netting and leave a chocolate on our pillow.
-I never been so spoiled and I did not want to leave… but unfortunately all good things must come to an end.
-I begged the staff to let me stay, but Mom forced me into the car to leave for the airport.
+I never been so spoiled and I did not want to leave… but unfortunately all goo

 We arrived at the Hoedspruit airport and found out that our plane (coming from Joburg) was delayed.
 I took this as a sign that we should return to Kings Camp, but once again my mother rained on my parade and said “no”.
 So we waited in the airport and were served free snacks and drinks since there was a delay.
 After an hour and a half of waiting for our plane, the staff of South African Airways issued an apology note.
 I can’t even imagine any of this happening in the US… if your plane is delayed in the US you’re lucky to get an intercom announcement telling you so.

 The airlineboarded us quickly and we landed safely in Johannesburg where we were greeted by a guy named Klaus.
 Klaus then led us to a van with a driver named December who was to take us to Pretoria.
 Along the way December (one of the most colorful characters I’ve ever met) educated us about the city and about himself.
 He played a guessing game with us to see if we could guess what his native tongue was.
 It turns out that it was Xhosa (the click language) and he spoke some to us.
-Mom fell in love with it and everywhere we went after that she wanted to hear someone speak as she said “Coo-sah”.
+Mom fell in love with it and everywhere we went after that she wanted

 We stayed at the Castello Di Monte hotel (pictured) in Pretoria, another fabulous pick by the travel agent.
 But again unfortunately we didn’t have much time in Pretoria and weren’t able to properly see the city.
-The hotel itself though was very beautiful and so we spent some time walking around the property before we headed off to the train station.
+The hotel itself though was very beautiful and so we spent some time walking around the property before we headed off to the trai

 Blue Train

-The next morning we woke up early to catch the luxurious Blue Train (pictured) from the Pretoria station.
-Once again, we were greeted with warm smiles from the staff.
+d with warm smiles from the staff.
 As we checked in, the staff asked my mother where she was from to which my mother looked at me with absolute confusion.
 I replied to the woman, “She’s from the USA.”
 I’m so glad I was there to translate for my mom!

 We arrived at the Hoedspruit airport and found out that our plane (coming from Joburg) was delayed.
 I took this as a sign that we should return to Kings Camp, but once again my mother rained on my parade and said “no”.
 So we waited in the airport and were served free snacks and drinks since there was a delay.
 After an hour and a half of waiting for our plane, the staff of South African Airways issued an apology note.
 I can’t even imagine any of this happening in the US… if your plane is delayed in the US you’re lucky to get an intercom announcement telling you so.

 The airlineboarded us quickly and we landed safely in Johannesburg where we were greeted by a guy named Klaus.
 Klaus then led us to a van with a driver named December who was to take us to Pretoria.
 Along the way December (one of the most colorful characters I’ve ever met) educated us about the city and about himself.
 He played a guessing game with us to see if we could guess what his native tongue was.
 It turns out that it was Xhosa (the click language) and he spoke some to us.
-Mom fell in love with it and everywhere we went after that she wanted to hear someone speak as she said “Coo-sah”.
+Mom fell in love with it and everywhere we went after that she wanted

 We stayed at the Castello Di Monte hotel (pictured) in Pretoria, another fabulous pick by the travel agent.
 But again unfortunately we didn’t have much time in Pretoria and weren’t able to properly see the city.
-The hotel itself though was very beautiful and so we spent some time walking around the property before we headed off to the train station.
+The hotel itself though was very beautiful and so we spent some time walking around the property before we headed off to the trai

 Blue Train